bharathgenji/US-Apartment-Market-Insights/Write_Up.md

 The genesis of this dataset is the UCI database, but the original data compilation was executed by "RentLingo", an online platform.
 This suggests a digital scraping or aggregation method, wherein listings from various sources might have been collated.
 It's essential to recognize the potential biases that might arise from such collection methods, such as over-representation of certain types of listings or geographies.

-## 4. Previous Analyses and Findings
+## 4. Inital Analyses and Findings

 Our initial approach to analyzing the dataset was multi-pronged.
 We started with data manipulation, refining the dataset for better clarity and utility.
 This preparatory phase set the stage for an in-depth Exploratory Data Analysis (EDA).
 Through EDA, we were able to discern patterns, pinpoint relationships between variables, and lay the foundation for subsequent analyses.
 The primary goal was to understand the dataset's nuances and its potential predictive capabilities, leading to the construction of preliminary models.